openjdk/jdk/test/hotspot/jtreg/compiler/lib/ir_framework/README.md

 - `-DExclude=test3`: Provide a list of `@Test` method names which should be excluded from execution.
 - `-DScenarios=1,2`: Provide a list of scenario indexes to specify which scenarios should be executed.
 - `-DWarmup=200`: Provide a new default value of the number of warm-up iterations (framework default is 2000).
 This might have an influence on the resulting IR and could lead to matching failures (the user can also set a fixed default warm-up value in a test with `testFrameworkObject.setDefaultWarmup(200)`).
+- `-DReportStdout=true`: Print the standard output of the test VM.
 - `-DVerbose=true`: Enable more fain-grained logging (slows the execution down).
 - `-DReproduce=true`: Flag to use when directly running a test VM to bypass dependencies to the driver VM state (for example, when reproducing an issue).
 - `-DPrintTimes=true`: Print the execution time measurements of each executed test.